 The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-We acknowledge our duty of care to ensure a safe place to work for our staff, customers and visitors.
+We acknowledge our duty of care to ensure a safe place to work and visit for our staff, customers and visitors.
 We aim to achieve this through compliance with the safety laws in each of the countries in which we operate.
 We will, where reasonably practicable, follow UK standards, guidance and codes of good practice where these offer enhanced standards of health and safety.

 Health and safety is everyone’s responsibility as well as being a particular responsibility for all levels of management.
 The British Council expects everyone to be aware of their role in workplace safety.